The ideal weather day for most fly fishers means blue skies, a slight breeze, and excellent fly fishing.

 Before the rain

-Low light– There is no argument that low light conditions are favored in most fishing circles, especially in trout fishing.
-It’s one of the most effective techniques on how to fly fish for trout.
+Low lightThere is no argument that low light conditions are favored in most fishing circles, especially in trout fishing.
+It’s one of the most effective techniques for flying fish for trout.
 Trout streams come alive with hatches and trout actively feeding at the first sign of the disappearing sun and inclement weather.
-Low light conditions are much more favored than sunny days because the predatory fish have more cover to hunt and feed before the watercolor and clarity decreases.
+Low light conditions are much more favored than sunny days because the predatory fish have more cover to hunt and feed before the watercolor and clarity decrease.

 The predatory fish sense this and go on the feed.
-The second idea is that the fish realize the change in pressure results in worsening conditions and decreases the food sources resulting in them feeding hard to stock up.
+The second idea is that the fish realize the change in pressure results in worsening conditions and decreases the food sources, resulting in them feeding hard to stock up.

 During the rain